PhoenixTales/wiki.gothicarchive.org/misc/nations.md

 - particularly brutal and in some areas even man-eating

 ## Shirtakkihn
-- "northern race, he recognized them immediately by their white mane of hair, jet black eyes, broad faces and the famous bright blue tattoo on the forehead"
+- `northern race, he recognized them immediately by their white mane of hair, jet black eyes, broad faces and the famous bright blue tattoo on the forehead`
-- "used to the hard life in the polar regions"
+- `used to the hard life in the polar regions`
-- "Just as proverbial as the wildness and aggressiveness of this animal species was the violence and unforgiveness of the Shirtakkihn"
+- `Just as proverbial as the wildness and aggressiveness of this animal species was the violence and unforgiveness of the Shirtakkihn`
-- "All of this people, children, women, men had proved to be feared fighters in their long history, and the members of the Kumatekk clan, who were the only ones allowed to wear this tattoo, were generally considered the elite warriors of this race."
+- `All of this people, children, women, men had proved to be feared fighters in their long history, and the members of the Kumatekk clan, who were the only ones allowed to wear this tattoo, were generally considered the elite warriors of this race.`